xuchen66/sphinx-emdocs/source/pixelsize-and-distortion-info.rst

 On Talos Arctica
 ----------------

-Below is pixelsizes on K2 for a few magnifications.
+Below are pixelsizes on K2 for a few magnifications.

 **Table.1 Pixelsize (A) of K2 camera**